-Heat exchangers have a minimum water pressure of 14.5 psi.
+The boilers require a minimum operating water pressure of 14.5 psi.

 Relief Valve Piping

 Each boiler is supplied with a pressure-relief valve sized in accordance with ASME requirements.
 The relief valve discharge must be piped to an acceptable drain at a safe point of discharge.
 Reducing couplings or other restrictions are not permitted in the discharge line.